RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 Models And Schemas
 ===

-A model class allows us to model the data of a single record found in a real world data store.
-The most common data store is a database such as MySQL.
-Models let us create, load, modify and delete records.
+A model class allows us to represent the data of a single item found in a data store ([repository](repositories)).
+The most common repository is a database such as MySQL.
+Models let us create, load, modify and delete records and navigate through the relationships between them.

-As a PHP object they provide an excellent container for any business logic relating to that type of data.
+They provide an excellent container for any business logic relating to that type of data.

-This introduction is a guide to creating and using your first model class which will teach some of the key concepts along the way.

 ## Creating a Model object